 Sun is interested in improving its documentation and welcomes your comments and suggestions.

-To share your comments, go to http://docs.sun.com and click Feedback.
-In the online form, provide the document title and part number.
-The part number is a seven-digit or nine-digit number that can be found on the title page of the book or at the top of the document.
+To share your comments, go to http://docs.sun.com and click Send Comments.
+In the online form, provide the full document title and part number.
+The part number is a 7-digit or 9-digit number that can be found on the book's title page or in the document's URL.
+For example, the part number of this book is 819-4740.

-High Availability in Enterprise Server
+High Availability in Application Server

-This chapter describes the high availability features in the Sun GlassFish Enterprise Server that are available with the cluster profile and the enterprise profile.
+This chapter describes the high availability features in the Sun Java SystemApplication Server Enterprise Edition, with the following topics: